JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 For more information, see the [](ide_infrastructure.md#logging) section.

-## Limitations

-- The current LSP API implementation assumes that the IDE <-> LSP server communication channel is `stdio`.

 ## Integration Overview

 Integrating the Language Server Protocol (LSP) into a plugin for IntelliJ-based IDEs involves a trade-off between simple and fast language support and a complex custom language support plugin with IDE capabilities.